eliemichel/MapsModelsImporter-samples/README.md

 Please make sure that You are using the recommended RenderDoc Version for the installed MapsModelsImporter Version:
 - RenderDoc Version 1.5 - 1.9 for MapsModelsImporter <= 0.3.2
-- RenderDoc Version = 1.10 for MapsModelsImporter = 0.3.3
+- RenderDoc Version 1.10 for MapsModelsImporter = 0.3.3
+- RenderDoc Version 1.11 does not work yet (newest AddOn version 0.3.3)

 Before opening a new Issue on GitHub please download a sample file to check if this works on your Computer.
 Please be patient.
 If there's no error message it most probably is still loading.
-Depending on the size of the sample file it can take a minute or two to load it and Blender will get unresponsive during this time.
+Depending on the size of the sample file it may take a minute or two to load and Blender will get unresponsive during this time.

+If it works with a sample file you most probably shouldn't open a new issue on GitHub but figure out how to use RenderDoc.
+Find instructions about using RenderDoc by searching [YouTube](https://www.youtube.com/results?search_query=RenderDoc+Google+maps)

 - **Samples made with RenderDoc Version 1.11:**
   - [Granada, Alhambra](#granada-alhambra)